 Business plan financial projections usually start with a projection of revenue based on the number of units sold multiplied by the selling price per unit.
-In order to produce the revenue projection, the business first needs to establish its product selling price, which is achieved using one of the three pricing models shown below.
+In order to produce the revenue projection the business first needs to establish its product selling price using a pricing model.
+Three examples of pricing models are discussed below.

 The 3 Pricing Models

 The cost based pricing model uses the cost of a product and calculates the selling price needed to achieve a required gross margin percentage.

 The formula used in the cost based pricing model is as follows:

 For example, suppose a business estimates that its cost of producing a unit is 4.80, and wants to achieve a gross margin percentage of 60%, then the required selling price using the cost based pricing model is calculated as follows:

 Selling price = Cost price / (1 - Gross margin %) Selling price = 4.80 / (1 - 60%) Selling price = 12.00

 At a selling price of 12.00 and a cost price of 4.80, the business will make a profit of 7.20 on each unit sold.
 This profit equates to the required gross profit percentage of 7.20/12.00 = 60%.